Show / Hide Table of Contents

 There're two options:

-under DocFX code repo - Open
+1. Run build nondnx under DocFX code repo

-under DocFX code repo in Visual Studio and build it.
+2. Open NonDNX.sln under DocFX code repo in Visual Studio and build it.

 Build with DNX